 Using a rapid app development method may restrict you on the features and functions you can build on your app.
 On the other hand, app building software may offer limited tools that you can use to develop and customize your app.

-A Step-By-Step Guide on How to Make An App Without Code
+How to Build An App Without Coding: Step-By-Step Guide